sinequa/sba-angular/docs/tipstricks/login-methods.md

     - Send the actual `GET` or `POST` query to the REST API using authentication in the HTTP headers

     **⚠️ Important note**: Upgrading your Sinequa environment will override the `web.config` file.
 So it’s highly recommended to backup this file in the folder and replace the web.config file with the backup after an upgrade.

-Note that Windows SSO has **no impact on the code of your Angular application**.
-All the work is handled by the Web Server (IIS) and the Sinequa WebApp.

 ## SAML 2.0